manishnakar/laravel-sonarqube/README.md

 		CREATE USER 'sonar' IDENTIFIED BY 'sonar';
 		GRANT ALL ON sonar.* TO 'sonar'@'%' IDENTIFIED BY 'sonar';
 		GRANT ALL ON sonar.* TO 'sonar'@'localhost' IDENTIFIED BY 'sonar';

-#Troubleshooting

-You might face some problem while running sonar-runner on your project..
-Possible checks should be :

-1. Please check Java version
-2. PORT is blocked by other process
-3. remove /sonar from web API and try

 		FLUSH PRIVILEGES;